Jeffreydne/javascript-quiz/README.md

 ```
 ## Usage

 This webstie is designed to be a learning tool to help people in software development to test their knowledge about HTML, CSS and JavaScript.
 To do this they can take a timed quiz which will help the user clarify what concepts they already know, and what areas need more study.
 The quiz is timed and the score is tracked.
-At the end they can enter their scoree and compare it to the high scores of others, or to their previous attempts.
+At the end they can enter their score and compare it to the high scores of others, or to their previous attempts.

 ![ alt text](./assets/images/code-quiz-screenshot.png)